 While tropospheric models are available as internal program components, they do not account for the highly variable local fluctuations in the wet and dry components.
 The dry, or hydrostatic component comprises 90 percent of the troposphere and can be well modeled (approximately 1 percent error).
-The wet component as water vapor is the other 10 percent, but cannot be easily modeled (10 percent - 20 percent error).
-Furthermore, the wet delay component variances are measured in the magnitude of 10's of meters and in seconds and it is extremely hard to isolate the errors associated with this component in adjustments.
+The wet component as water vapor is the other 10 percent, but can not be easily modeled (10 percent - 20 percent error).
 Position calculation residuals result from modeling the corrections at the base versus using the "real" conditions at the rover.
 Also, it should be stated that tropospheric correction models introduce approximately 1mm per meter of height difference between base and rover in delay errors, which is probably not being modeled [Beutler, et al., 1989].
-These contribute to a distance dependent error (along with the ionospheric corror mainly contributes to the error in height.
+These contribute to a distance dependent error (along with the ionospheric conditions and ephemerides, which also decorrelate with distance from the base).
+The tropospheric error mainly contributes to the error in height.

-\ The single most important guideline to remember about the weather with RT positioning is to never perform RT in obviously different conditions from base to rover.
+The single most important guideline to remember about the weather with RT positioning is to never perform RT in obviously different conditions from base to rover.